FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Unit Testing.md

 - **Fast:** By running directly on your own workstation
 - **Easy to Implement:** Not too much setup involved and easy to just test output based on certain input
+- **Short scope**: Because they don't work within the OS Framework you won't be able to integrate with it, thinks like clicks and lifecycles are outside of its scope
 - **Encourages separation of concerns**: By having to separate the business logic with OS-specific implementations.
 (A good idea is to create useCases or repositories)
-- **Short scope**: Because they don't work within the OS Framework you won't be able to integrate with it, thinks like clicks and lifecycles are outside of its scope
+- **Easy to do wrong**:
 ### Examples